ddehanne/systematic-research-overview/README.md

 ## Disclaimer

-Operated on an IBKR paper account for infrastructure validation.
-Simulated execution is not a substitute for real-money trading.
-All figures are quoted from the audited data window and remain subject to revalidation.
+QS1-XSMR was qualified in an IBKR paper environment before transitioning to limited real-capital operation on August 11, 2026.
+The live operating history remains short and does not establish persistent alpha, investment performance, or complete operational validation.
+Not all execution and recovery paths have yet been exercised under real-capital conditions.
+All research figures are quoted from the audited data window and remain subject to revalidation.
 Model, execution, broker, liquidity, data, and operational risks remain.